Farhankaioum/ecommerce/README.md

-## eCommerce Web App with Dot Net-8 and Angular-18.
+## ECommerce Web App with Dot Net-8 and Angular-18.

 The architecture of this project will be similar to the below image.